Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Relevant Literature

 \subsection{Existing Approaches}

+There are three major methodological approaches in the literature that could be suitable for the problem of missing-data inference and uncertainty quantification for SSI: loss-function-based methods from matrix completion, likelihood-based time series models, and nonparametric smoothing methods.
+We provide further details on each category in this section.

 Matrix completion is the task of recovering the missing entries in a large data matrix.
-It was first made famous since the open competition announced by Netflix in 2006 to improve its movie recommendation system.
+It was first made famous by Netflix's 2006 open competition to improve its movie recommendation system.
 Besides recommendation systems \citep{rennie_fast_2005, mongia_matrix_2019}, matrix completion also has wide applications in image restoration \citep{li_regularised_2022}, data integration \citep{cai_structured_2016}, and longitudinal data analysis \citep{kidzinski_modeling_2024}.

-Matrix low-rank completion technique is based on the intuition that the degree of freedom of the essential signal of the matrix is much smaller than the total number of entries, thus assuming the underlying signal matrix to be low-rank.
-There are two main streams in the matrix completion research: 1) those assuming the observed matrix is noise-free, thus exact low-rank representation is achievable, and 2) those assuming the observed matrix is a noisy version of underlying low-rank signal matrix.
+The matrix low-rank completion technique is based on the intuition that the degree of freedom of the essential signal of the matrix is much smaller than the total number of entries, thus assuming the underlying signal matrix to be low-rank.
 Let $X$ denote the observed matrix and $\Omega=\{(i,j):x_{ij}\text{ is observed}\}$ the observed entries index set.
-Under the noise-free assumption, the \textit{rank minimization problem} is

-This problem can be naively solved by combinatorial search, which has exponential complexity, making it technically infeasible.
-Several ideas have been proposed to relax the rank restriction, including nuclear norm minimization (NNM \citealp{candes_exact_2009, fazel_matrix_2002, candes_power_2010, recht_guaranteed_2010}), and low Frobenius norm factorization \citep{rennie_fast_2005, hastie_matrix_2015}.

-The first idea relaxes the rank function Problem~\eqref{eq:noise free naive} to its convex envelope \textit{nuclear norm} $\|\cdot\|_*$ \citep{fazel_matrix_2002} which is the summation of the singular values of the matrix.
-Problem~\eqref{eq:noise free naive} is then transformed to
+There are two main streams in the matrix completion research: 1) those that assume the observed matrix is noise-free, and minimize $\rank(Y)$ with respect to $Y$ subject to $\cP_\Omega(X)=\cP_\Omega(Y)$; and 2) those that assume the observed matrix is a noisy version of the underlying low-rank signal matrix, and minimize the rank subject to $h\rbr{\cP_\Omega(Y-X)} \leq \delta$, where $h(\cdot)$ is a specific error function and $\delta>0$ is a regularizing parameter.
+One common choice of $h$ is the sum of squared error \citep{mazumder_spectral_2010}.
+In robust matrix completion, $h$ is specified as a robust loss function such as Huber loss \citep{wong_matrix_2017}.